Gambling and Gaming

 Key points

-• Gambling ads must never appeal to under-18s or feature people who are, and clearly appear to be, under 25
+- Gambling ads must never appeal to under-18s or feature people who appear under 25

 What the Code says